Religious Studies (REL)

 An Introduction to the comparative study of religion which examines the historical evolution of religions, nature and diversity of religious experience, the concept of a religious world and the diverse types of religious worldviews, the role of myth and ritual in the maintenance of religious worlds, the problem of religious change and the concept of transcendence.

-Attributes: Religious Difference Course, Theology Level 2, Undergraduate
+Attributes: CCC: Religious Studies, GEP: Religious Difference, Theology Level 2, Undergraduate

 REL 170 Special Topics (3 credits)